sdamadi/Today-I-learned/SSH into GCP.md

-How to SSH into GCP VM from VSCode running on a Windows machine
+# How to SSH into GCP VM from VSCode running on a Windows machine

+Create a virtual machine by following steps explained [here](https://cloud.google.com/compute/docs/quickstart-linux).
+Do not forget to enable API by doing `API/API library/Compute Engine API`

 You will need the Google Cloud SDK on your local machine, specifically the <code>gcloud</code> command.<br>